Blog

 What does a career as a Composer look like?

-There are many different ways to begin a career as a Composer, but a typical path can be to study music and then take up a mentorship or residency with an established Composer.
+There are many different ways to begin a career as a Composer, but a typical path can be to study music and then take up a mentorship with an established Composer.

-Some Composers’ work begins as their own project, for example writing a musical, but often you would be working on a commission from a theatre company or Producer.
+Some Composers’ work begins with their own project, for example writing a musical, but often you would be working on a commission from a theatre company or Producer.

 Composers most often work on freelance contracts, but it is possible to find residencies.
 Some Composers will also work part-time as Music Teachers and/or offer arrangement, orchestration and transcription services.